^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the open wounds
+Causes open wound

-Symptoms of the open wounds
+Symptoms open wound

-It should be borne in mind that the symptoms of an open wound depend on the nature and strength of the damaging factor, as well as the size, depth and location of the lesion.
+It should be borne in mind that the symptoms of an open wound depend on the nature and strength of the damaging factor, as well as the size, depth and location of the damage.

 Complications and consequences

-Diagnostics of the open wounds
+Diagnostics open wound

 Who to contact?

-Treatment of the open wounds
+Treatment open wound

 • Antiseptic solutions Iodinol, Roccal, Baliz-2, Betadine, Decamethoxin, Miramistin, Tsigerol;